jmoiron/speedparser/README.rst

 your own ``Cleaner`` element to the "``clean_html`` kwarg, it will be used by ``speedparser`` to clean the various attributes of the feed and entries.

+``speedparser`` does not attempt to fix character encoding by default because this processing can take a long time for large feeds.
+If the encoding value of the feed is wrong, or if you want this extra level of error tollerance, you can either use the ``chardet`` module to detect the encoding based on the document or pass ``encoding=True`` to ``speedparser.parse`` and it will fall back to encoding detection if it encounters encoding errors.

 If your application is using ``feedparser`` to consume many feeds at once and CPU is becoming a bottleneck, you might want to try out ``speedparser`` as an alternative (using ``feedparser`` as a backup).
 If you are writing an